mshojaei77/ReActMCP/README.md

 This will print search results for sample queries and help you verify that the tool is functioning as expected.

 ---

-## Personalization and Customization

-ReActMCP Web Search is designed to be extended and personalized:

-- **Adding New Tools:** You can create additional MCP tools by following the structure shown in `web_search.py`.
-Decorate your asynchronous functions with `@mcp.tool()` and add them to your MCP server.
-- **Modifying Configurations:** Update `mcp_config.json` to activate/deactivate tools, change default parameters, or add new environment variable requirements.
-- **Customizing the Assistant's Behavior:** Edit `system_prompt.txt` to change the tone, style, or instructions provided to the AI assistant.
-- **Styling Output:** The formatted markdown results in `format_search_results()` can be customized to display additional information, change styling, or include further details.

----

 ## Claude Desktop Configuration:
 Configure Claude Desktop to use this server by adding the following to your configuration: